This post was updated in May 2017 to reflect some new tips/tricks I learned during my recent trip to NYC.

 How to get tickets: In person or online

-Another great resource is BroadwayforBrokePeople.com!
+Another great resource to buy discounted Broadway tickets is BroadwayforBrokePeople.com!
 They have a grid which summarizes the cheapest ticket options for each show, the show times and it will show you if a Broadway show is going to be closing soon.
 If you interested in Lottery/Rush seat options, this site will definitely be helpful in summarizing your options!

 I would also recommend checking out the cancellation line for certain shows.
 This is a trick used by a lot of people to see the popular shows on Broadway.
 I know that people would start lining up for the Hamilton or Dear Evan Hansen cancellation line at like 4AM prior to the 7 or 8PM show in the evening.